mautic/developer-documentation-new/docs/rest_api/authentication.rst

    * - Authorization code flow
      - This flow is best if you want Users to log in with their own Mautic accounts.
 All actions taken get registered as if the User performed them in Mautic's UI.
    * - Client Credentials flow
      - This flow is best for Machine-to-Machine, M2M, communications.
-For example, in cron jobs that run on at fixed times of the day.
+For example, in Cron jobs that run on at fixed times of the day.
        All actions get registered under the name that you provided in ``Settings > API Credentials``.
        So if you called your API Credential ``Mautibot test``, Contacts created through the API show up as ``Contact was identified by Mautibot test [1]``, where ``[1]`` is the ID of the API Credential.

-Authorization code flow
+Authorization Code flow
 ========================

 Using Mautic's API library for the Authorization Code flow